 - Althea officinalis (Marshmallow) Root Extract*

-A very different type of list, wouldn’t you agree?
+A very different type of list from the standard popular cat shampoo we looked at, wouldn’t you agree?

 Does Your Cat Have Flaky, Itchy Skin?
 It Could Be This…